Dodge Hornet

-The Dodge Hornet is a compact crossover SUV marketed by Dodge exclusively in North America starting with the 2023 model year.
-The five-door, five-passenger, all-wheel drive vehicle is the brand's smallest model.
-The Hornet is produced in Italy and is a platform-mate and rebadged variant of the Alfa Romeo Tonale.
+The Dodge Hornet is a compact crossover SUV marketed by Dodge exclusively in North America from the 2023 through 2025 model years.
+Produced in Italy, it is a rebadged, restyled variant of the Alfa Romeo Tonale at a lower price.
+The all-wheel-drive vehicle was positioned as the brand's smallest and most affordable model, its first plug-in hybrid, and its first new model since 2011.
+Due to slow sales and the impact of the Second Trump Administration's new 25% tariff on imports, the Hornet was discontinued after the 2025 model year.

 The Hornet name

-The Dodge Hornet model name is a legacy trademark.
-It originated with the Hudson Hornet (1951–1957), a full-size car that gained fame due to its dominance in NASCAR stock car racing in the early 1950s, earning a legendary status that was later popularized in the film Cars.
-After the merger of Hudson and Nash to form American Motors Corporation (AMC), the name was used for their compact car line (1970–1977) that served as a platform for several other successful AMC vehicles.
+The Dodge Hornet model name is a legacy trademark which originated with the Hudson Hornet (1951–1957), a full-size car that gained fame due to its dominance in NASCAR stock car racing in the early 1950s, earning a legendary status that was later popularized in the film Cars.
+After the merger of Hudson and Nash to form American Motors Corporation (AMC), the name was applied for their compact car line (1970–1977) that served as a platform for several other successful AMC vehicles.
 Chrysler Corporation acquired AMC in 1987, and gained ownership of the Hornet trademark.
-The name was used in 2006 for the Dodge Hornet concept car, a small, five-door mini-MPV to gauge interest in a B-segment vehicle for the European market.
+The name appeared in 2006 for the Dodge Hornet concept car, a small, five-door mini-MPV to gauge interest in a B-segment vehicle for the European market.
 In 2020, FCA (Stellantis) submitted an application to the U.S. Patent and Trademark Office to reserve the names "Dodge Hornet" and "Hornet".
 Dodge chose the historic name as a nod to its long-running family lineage for the compact crossover SUV.